 Native Peoples' Homelands stretch from coast to coast, across the continent of North America.
 They are many different peoples, all with a unique cultural identity.
 Though many changes have occurred since the earliest encounters with European peoples, their communities and cultural traditions have endured.
 This exhibit celebrates the artistry and enduring individuality of these Native American communities throughout North America.Sachem's House Classroom

 The Sachem's (Chief's) House Classroom is an indoor re-creation of an Algonkian "elongated wigwam", containing both original and replicated artifacts, as well as a detailed mural depicting everyday life in a Northeastern village before the arrival of Europeans on this continent.
-This exhibit allows visitors to experience the everyday challenges and joys of Native American life.Digging Into The Past: Archaeology In Connecticut
+This exhibit allows visitors to experience the everyday challenges and joys of Native American life.Children's Discovery Room

 The Children's Discovery Room is an exhibit designed specifically for kids.
-An interactive space, the Discovery Room provides a fun and stimulating learning experience, showing visitors what life would have been like for them had they been a Native American living in the Woodlands 600 years ago.Reservation House Room
+An interactive space, the Discovery Room provides a fun and stimulating learning experience, showing visitors what life would have been like for them had they been a Native American living in the Woodlands 600 years ago.Replicated Algonkian Village

 The Algonkian peoples - composed of over one hundred distinct groups and communities, sharing a common language family and similar lifeways - have traditionally inhabited much of the eastern United States and Canada.
 The replicated village at IAIS depicts the features common to an Algonkian village of 350 to 1000 years ago, including a Sachem's House, bark-covered wigwams, a reed-covered wigwam, a Three Sisters garden and a dugout canoe.Simulated Archaeological Excavation Site